Helioviewer-Project/JHelioviewer-SWHV/docs/image-buffer-cache.md

 - Retired buffers are tracked weakly, so failed or dropped handoffs do not keep buffers alive just because they passed through the cache cleanup machinery.

-## Maintenance Notes
+## Fragile Points

-Several tempting changes break the ownership model:
+The following changes look local, but alter ownership semantics:

 - Treating `get()` or `put()` as UI ownership would conflate cache access with publishing a buffer to a layer.